camunda/camunda-docs-manual/content/reference/dmn11/drg/index.md

 </definitions>
 ```

-# Decision Requirements Diagram Name
+# Decision Requirements Graph Name

-The name describes the DRD.
+The name describes the DRG.
 It is set as the `name` attribute on the `definitions` element.

 ```xml